JonoCameron/2020-sensor-miniproject/Report.md

 # Task 0

 The welcome message sent to the client upon initial conncetion with the server is "ECE Senior Capstone IoT simulator".
-Disappointingly dull.

 # Task 1